Evan McGrath

-Evan McGrath, (born January 14, 1986) is a Canadian former professional ice hockey player, who most notably played in the American Hockey League (AHL).
-He currently plays senior men's hockey with the Wentworth Gryphins of the Allan Cup Hockey (ACH).
+Evan McGrath, (born January 14, 1986) is a Canadian-Polish former professional ice hockey player, who most notably played in the American Hockey League (AHL), and later played senior men's hockey with the Wentworth Gryphins of the Allan Cup Hockey (ACH).

 Playing career

 An effective offensive player with the Ontario Hockey League's Kitchener Rangers, McGrath was drafted by the Detroit Red Wings in the 4th round (128th overall) of the 2004 NHL Entry Draft.
 The Wings' organization regarding McGrath as a potential future power forward, though he has thus far had some difficulty adjusting to the pro game.
 By the end of the 2009-10 season he was reassigned to the Syracuse Crunch and was not qualified prior to free agency, allowing him to become an unrestricted free agent.